ashamril/ansibleLinuxSecurity/README.md

 Repo created for the C4A event

 ## Title of the automation:
-IBM or Clients Security Compliance Policy for Linux servers.
+IBM or Clients Security Compliance Policy for Linux Servers.

 ## User story:
 Security compliance is a legal concern for organizations in many industries today.
 Regulatory standards prescribe recommendations for protecting data and improving info security management in the enterprise.
 In demonstrating security compliance, enterprises are better able to define and achieve specific IT security goals as well as mitigate the threat of network attacks through processes like vulnerability management.
 In some cases, failure to achieve and maintain security compliance can result in financial and legal penalties.